 In 2010 I did a six-piece acrylic, with colours inspired by two small watercolours by Paul Klee.
 This was a challenge for the photographer.

-Current projects are winter trees in low sunlight and the explosion of may blossom and cow parsley in spring.
+Other projects have been winter trees in low sunlight and the explosion of may blossom and cow parsley in spring.